o3o/bindbc-raylib3/README.md

 By default, `bindbc-raylib3` is configured to compile as a _dynamic binding_ that is not `-betterC` compatible.
 The dynamic binding has no link-time dependency on the raylib library, so the raylib shared library must be manually loaded at run time.

 To use raylib, add `bindbc-raylib3` as a dependency to your project's package config file.
-For example, the following is configured to compile raylib as a dynamic binding that is not `-betterC` compatible:
+For example, the following is configured to compile raylib as a dynamic binding:

 __dub.json__
 ```